Ambassador Earl N. “Phil” Phillips, Jr., Chair

 Charleston, South Carolina

 Jordan Phillips is a founding partner of South Street Partners, a Charlotte and Charleston based real estate investment, management and development company focused on opportunistic and value added real estate investments throughout the United States.
 Prior to founding South Street Partners, Jordan was an analyst with Discovery Land Company, a high-end master planned community developer focused on second home properties all over North America.
-Prior to joining Discovery, Jordan spent two years in Hong Kong as an analyst with Inter-Asia Venture Management, Asia’s oldest VC fund.
+Prior to joining Discovery, he spent two years in Hong Kong as an analyst with Inter-Asia Venture Management, Asia’s oldest VC fund.
 Inter-Asia focused on providing seed capital for companies in China, Hong Kong, India, Vietnam, Thailand and Indonesia.
 Jordan graduated from the University of North Carolina at Chapel Hill with a BA in economics and a minor in Spanish.

-Caldwell is a Vice President with Kian Capital Partners in Atlanta.
+Caldwell Zimmerman is a Vice President with Kian Capital Partners in Atlanta.
 Kian Capital is a private investment firm focused on making equity and debt investments in companies in the lower middle market.
-Caldwell began his career in New York City where he was an investment professional at Arsenal Capital Partners and later Harvest Partners.
-Caldwell received his undergraduate degree from the University of North Carolina where he majored in Business Administration.
+He began his career in New York City where he was an investment professional at Arsenal Capital Partners and later Harvest Partners.
+He received his undergraduate degree from the University of North Carolina where he majored in Business Administration.
 Caldwell serves as the alumni member on the Phillips Ambassadors Advisory Board, having been a recipient of the scholarship when he studied abroad in Hong Kong in 2009.